anjrzdgn/GraphicDesign_TechStack_2025/Sessions/8th_Premiere_2nd step/README.md

 > Good luck 🪄🔮

 ---
+## 🕑READTHAT:
+> This is just a research!
+Read more about Edit-Proxy for Adobe Premiere Pro and practice.
+You can use MS-SandBox for this porpuse!
+---
 # 📖How to submit tasks?
 > You have to fork this repo in your account.
 Then go in tasks directoty.
 Make your own named branch overthere and add your homeworks pushed in a directory which is also own named. you will make a commit and create a pull request to send me what all i wanted above. <br>
 you can comment on others classmate's homework, but be prepared for east wind which comes...⚠️